Step-by-step installation instructions are available in the Getting started section.

 Post-bootstrap script

-After Deckhouse installation is complete, the installer offers the option to run a custom script on one of the master nodes.
+The installer allows you to run a custom script on one of the master nodes after installation (post-bootstrap script).
 This script can be used for:

-The path to the post-bootstrap script can be specified using the --post-bootstrap-script-path parameter during the installation process.
+The path to the post-bootstrap script can be specified using the --post-bootstrap-script-path parameter when running the CLI installer.

 Example: a script that retrieves the IP address of the load balancer…

-This sample script retrieves the IP address of the load balancer after the cluster is deployed in the cloud and Deckhouse is installed:
+This sample script retrieves the IP address of the load balancer after DKP is installed:

 #!/usr/bin/env bash